icdevs/axon/README.md

 ### `balanceOf(id: Nat, principal: ?Principal): async Nat`

-Retrieves the balance of a given axon for a specific principal or caller.
+Retrieves the balance for a principal on a given axon for a specific principal or caller.

 #### Parameters